Instant Pot Potatoes – A complete guide

 3. Poke the potatoes evenly with a fork.
 This prevents the potatoes from exploding or cracking in the Instant Pot.

 5. Place the potatoes over the trivet.
 Cover the Instant Pot and cook the potatoes on high as per the timings mentioned below.
-These timings are estimates only – make sure to adjust it for any altitude difference.
+These timings are estimates only – make sure to adjust for any altitude difference.
 To cook potatoes with a bite, use the lower end of the estimate.

-• Small (5-6 inches in circumference, weighing 4-5 oz): 10-12 minutes and let the pressure release naturally.
+• Small (5-6 inches in circumference, weighing 4-5 oz): 10-12 minutes, and let the pressure release naturally.
 I use this size for side dishes like jeera aloo (potatoes cooked with cumin seeds) or any other Indian potato side dish.

 • Baby potatoes (4 inches in circumference): 5 minutes and let the pressure release naturally.
 Baby potatoes are perfect to make Dum aloo

-• Diced potatoes (1-.5 to 2-inch size cubes)3-4 minutes and release pressure in 5 minutes after the cooking cycle is complete.
+• Diced potatoes (1-.5 to 2-inch cubes)3-4 minutes and release pressure in 5 minutes after the cooking cycle is complete.
 When you add diced potatoes to any gravy they cook pretty quickly in the Instant Pot, like in this aloo matar recipe

 • Mashed potatoes – 10 minutes with quick release.
 Click here for a detailed recipe.